The Prosthetic High-Tech Explosion – Prosthetic Limbs of Tomorrow Making Preview Appearances Today

 Technologically advanced distal componentry demands comparable improvement at the crucial point of integration between prosthesis and biological limb.
 Typically this connection is achieved by a socket suspended from the residual limb.

-Among the advances in socket design and fabrication are new and improved CAD-CAM systems, through which more precise, more functional and more comfortable sockets can be provided than ever before in substantially less time.
+Among the advances in socket assembly and fabrication are new and improved CAD-CAM systems, through which more precise, more functional and more comfortable sockets can be provided than ever before in substantially less time.

 Recent improvements in prosthetic-orthotic CAD-CAM systems have made the limb measurement process considerably easier and faster for patients.
 With one of the new non-contact optical devices, such as BioSculptor’s hand-held BioScanner™, a test socket for an amputee patient can be fabricated in less than an hour, shortening the pre-prosthetic period by days and giving prosthetists more time to spend with their patients.